prominenceai/deepstream-services-library/docs/api-sink.md

 ```C++
 DslReturnType dsl_sink_sync_enabled_get(const wchar_t* name, boolean* enabled);
 ```
 This service gets the current `sync` enabled setting in use by the named Sink.
+See the [Common Sink Properties](#common_sink_properties) for more information.

 **Parameters**
 * `name` - [in] unique name of the Sink to query.